ikr/ikr.su/resume_content.md

 The company is known for creating [ricardo.ch](http://www.ricardo.ch).
-However, I wasn't in Ricardo team, but rather working on something that was supposed to become “the next big thing” for the company, but never actually has: [WeTellYou.com](http://www.wetellyou.com/) — a global expert advice system, meant to provide a communication platform for people asking questions and giving answers — via Web, e-mail, chat and telephone.
+However, I wasn't in Ricardo team, but rather working on something that was supposed to become “the next big thing” for the company, but never actually has: [WeTellYou.com](http://www.wetellyou.com/) — a global **expert advice system**, meant to provide a communication platform for people asking questions and giving answers — via Web, e-mail, chat and telephone.
 The application supplied IP-telephony and billing, WAP and PDA adaptations.